 Almost every company policy states that they are inclusive and respect all sections of society but how many live up to their claims?

 From customers to suppliers and employees - brands need to show respect to every stakeholder they deal with.

 A brand can be highly respectful towards customers, but in the backend, if they have a record of cheating traders or suppliers, it does not make them ethical.

 So, do background research to understand the kind of reputation the brand enjoys with all its stakeholders.
 While customer data will be easy to obtain, their attitude toward other stakeholders might need a little more work.

 Everlane, an American clothing retailer, not only claims to be manufacturing and selling ethically, it also provides a cost breakdown of every garment of theirs, including labor, transportation, taxes, etc.

 Now, that’s an example of complete transparency practiced by a brand.

 So, whether it’s accepting criticism or giving open access to customers about what goes behind their brand - transparency is about being authentic and giving customers all the information required to help them make an informed buying decision.

 Like responsibility, citizenship refers to how committed the brand is to fulfilling its economic, legal, philanthropic, and societal responsibilities.

 The most effective way to evaluate this aspect is to read up on the brand’s corporate social responsibility (CSR) campaigns and their outcomes.
 This information will generally be found on company websites and social media pages.

 Don’t get swayed by fancy CSR reports.

 Here’s a good explaining the keys of corporate social responsibility to help you understand what matters

 So, when you are writing your case study for college, you can consider these six crucial aspects while analyzing ethical considerations in marketing practices.

 If you still struggle with the assignment, we at Writers Per Hour would be glad to assist.
-Our writing experts will research extensively and deliver original, well-written case studies.
+Our writing experts will research extensively and do well-written case studies for you.
 Our writers are subject-matter experts and can handle a wide range of topics.